Instructions for Form 8802 (10/2024)

 Line 11.
 Number of Certifications (Forms 6166) Requested for Each Country

-Enter the number of certifications (Forms 6166) requested for each country listed in columns A, B, C, and D. For any country not listed, enter the country in the blank spaces at the bottom of column D. If you are requesting certifications for more than one calendar year for a country, enter the number of certifications requested for all years to get the total number of certifications requested for that country.
+Enter the number of certifications (Forms 6166) requested for each country listed in columns A, B, C, and D. For any country not listed, enter the country in the blank spaces at the bottom of column D. If you are requesting certifications for more than 1 calendar year for a country, enter the number of certifications requested for all years to get the total number of certifications requested for that country.

 Example.